 Limiting What I'll Give Away for Free

 Doing more with less always sells.
 Promising more can sell, too, however you have to deliver more and that's such a complicated thing to predict or monetize for small to mid-size companies.
 With customer-centricity in mind, there is no set package, and every proposal we put out there looks a little similar and a whole lot different at the same time.
-Not every consultation or person I meet with will get a proposal or even a recommendation.

 All I can do as an experienced professional is hear out your biggest marketing challenges, make a detailed plan to rock that challenge and then allocate a certain amount of time to work on your business for you.
 Whether it's strategy work or producing creative materials for you, I will track performance and I will make suggestions for improvement.
 I will also always be open to hearing how I can improve from you.